Marriage isn’t always easy and it can be helpful to have some professional guidance and advice along the way.

-Smartphones and devices are a great way to connect to the world, but they have a surprisingly bad effect on your personal relationships.
+Smartphones and devices are a great way to connect to the world, but they have a surprisingly bad effect on your relationships.
 After all, how can you give your spouse your undivided attention when you are checking your phone every ten minutes?

 For this exercise, eliminate distractions such as television, video games, and smartphones for 10 minutes a day.
 Use these 10 minutes to talk to one another.
 Go back and forth telling each other the things you love and appreciate about them.

-Since you are working on bettering your relationship, it’s time for the team building exercise.
+Since you are working on bettering your relationship, it’s time for the team-building exercise.
 This fun step involves the two of you trying something new that requires you to rely on one another.
 You can make these couples therapy activities as fun or as challenging as you like.

-Some ideas for team building exercises include learning an instrument together, hiking, learning a new language, making online videos together, and zip lining, kayaking, or going to the gym.
+Some ideas for team building exercises include learning an instrument together, hiking, learning a new language, making online videos together, and zip-lining, kayaking, or going to the gym.

 6. Honesty hour or “Marriage check-in”

-If you are trying to find the best couples therapy exercises for communication then go for marriage check-in.
+If you are trying to find the best couples therapy exercises for communication then go for a marriage check-in.

 Couples will have an hour of honesty where they speak frankly, but kindly, about the state of their marriage.

 Partners will then be allowed to talk about improvements they would like to see in the marriage or speak of things that are bothering them.
 The listening partner agrees not to get overly offended or overreact.

 This arrangement allows both partners the opportunity to listen and to be heard.
 The calm atmosphere of this marriage check-in should encourage partners to speak freely to one another with a view to solving a problem, not attacking one another.

 7. Consistent date night

 No matter the age or duration of the romantic relationship, all couples will benefit from a regularly scheduled date night.
 These evenings allow you to plan fun relationship-building activities together, which foster positive emotions.

 The closer a couple is, the better their communication and the physical relationship will be.
-Whatever you do on date night, make sure you are focusing on each other and having a great time with such couple communication exercises.
+Whatever you do on date night, make sure you are focusing on each other and having a great time with such “couple communication exercises”.

 8. Eliminate stress triggers